 Magic Mile: I suggest doing this after the standard warmup on the non long run weekends.
-By the end of the training program you want to run a time of 11:15 or faster to predict a finish time below 7:00 on raceday.
+By the end of the training program you want to up a time of 11:15 or faster to predict a finish time run a time of 11:15 or faster to predict a finish time below 7:00 on raceday.